 Following last month’s announcement the CDC was ending its COVID-19 Program for Cruise Ships, more and more cruise lines are dropping COVID-19 testing.

-Since the CDC (Centers for Disease Control and Prevention) lifted it’s COVID-19 Program for Cruise Ships last months, more and more cruise lines are adjusting their health and safety protocols for cruises departing from U.S. ports.
+Since the CDC (Centers for Disease Control and Prevention) lifted it’s COVID-19 Program for Cruise Ships last months, more and more cruise lines are adjusting their health and safety protocols.

 Azamara first announced the removal of its COVID-19 embarkation testing requirement.
 “The easing of our testing policy marks a step in the right direction towards a return to normalcy for the travel and cruising industry,” said Carol Cabezas, President of Azamara.
-Starting July 25, the boutique cruise line recommends all guests get tested prior to travel but those results will not be required to board an Azamara vessel.
+From July 25 on the boutique cruise line no longer requires pre-cruise COVID-19 testing for guests, excluding ports where pre-travel testing is still needed in accordance with country regulations.
+Azamara however highly recommends guests get tested prior to travel but those results will not be required to board an Azamara vessel.
 In ports where testing is required in accordance with country regulations, guests will still need to produce a negative COVID-19 test before sailing.
 Furthermore Azamara does requires all guests 12 years of age or older to be fully vaccinated at least 14 days before sailing.

 Following the evolving public health situation cruise lines are constantly updating their protocols.
 For the most recent testing protocols please visit your cruise line’s website.